vizdata-f21/project-2-data_wranglers/README.md

 stand out, but their values are more a product of their minuscule populations.

-Which colleges did the most NBA All-Star players attend?
-Geographically, which regions in the US are those colleges in that produce the most NBA All-Star players?

 # NBA All-Stars by Draft, Team

 For our second question, we wanted to see how important early picks in